 Health Indicator Report of Diabetes Prevalence

-The overall percentage for adults with diabetes for all education levels was 8.6%.
-Adults with a college graduate degree had the lowest rate of diabetes, 6.5%.
+The overall percentage for adults with diabetes for all education levels was 8.4%.
+Adults with a college graduate degree had the lowest rate of diabetes, 6.5%, which was statistically significant.

 Notes"Don't know" and "Refused" responses were eliminated from the denominator.
 In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]]Age-adjusted to U.S. 2000 standard population.